Unseen Youth,

 Deradicalization practitioner,

-Former member of Negara Islam Indonesia (NII), Jemaah Islamiyah (JI), and Jemaah Anshorut Tauhid (JAT)
+Former member of Negara Islam Indonesia (NII), Jemaah Islamiyah (JI), and Jemaah Anshorut Tauhid (JAT) in Indonesia

 Wasar Azzawi